 The power drop continued in 1972 as government regulations now required engines to be rated with all accessories in place, a “net” rating.
 Although the actual engine output hadn’t changed from 1971, the power ratings dropped considerably.
 The 455 Stage 1 dropped to 270bhp.

-The 455 Stage 1 continued for one more year and with 270 bhp (net), was one of the most powerful engines available in 1973.
+GM continued the 455 Stage 1 for one more year and with 270 bhp (net), was one of the most powerful engines available in 1973.
 The 455 Stage 1 engine had camshaft, carburation, and air cleaner changes and came standard with a Posi-Traction limited slip rear end.
 However, this would be its last year as the performance market officially collapsed.

 1968-1969: 400 Stage 1 V8 345bhp@5800rpm, 440lb-ft@3200rpm.